 It is important that you do not underestimate the initial and ongoing level of investment of resources and effort that is required.
 Your governance and risk management capabilities need to be proportionate to your use of AI.
 This is particularly true now while AI adoption is still in its initial stages, and the technology itself, as well as the associated laws, regulations, governance and risk management best practices are still developing quickly.

 We are also developing a more general accountability toolkit.
-This is not specific to AI, but provides a baseline for demonstrating your accountability under the GDPR, on which you could build your approach to AI accountability.
+This is not specific to AI, but provides a baseline for demonstrating your accountability under the UK GDPR, on which you could build your approach to AI accountability.
 We will update this guidance to refer to the accountability toolkit when it is published.

 How should we set a meaningful risk appetite?